helicalco/docs/content/learn/git/your-first-repository.md

 ---
-title: Git Workflow
+title: Your First Repository
 pcx-content-type: tutorial
 weight: 2
 meta:
-  title: Git Workflow
+  title: Your First Repository
 ---

-# Git Workflow
+# Your First Repository

 ## Setup From Scratch